Congenital Peyronie's Disease

 Book a Treatment

-Men with Congenital Penile Curvature are at no greater risk of Erectile Dysfunction than other men.
-They will not have a hard lump or tough skin on any side of their penis.
+Men with Congenital Curvature are at no greater risk of other mens health problems than other men.
+They will not have a hard lump or tough skin on any side of their manhood.

-With Congenital Peyronie's Disease, there is a greater likelihood that the penis will bend downwards, whereas the majority of men with Peyronie's disease experience an upward bend.
+With Congenital Peyronie's Disease, there is a greater likelihood that the private parts will bend downwards, whereas the majority of men with Peyronie's disease experience an upward bend.
 This is not always the case and both conditions can have different deformities.

 If there is no showing of fibrous plaque, then focussed shockwave therapy cannot help this condition and the only option for the patient is surgery, which is outlined in Peyronie's disease treatment options.

-Most men with Peyronie's disease display some symptoms of erectile dysfunction.
-With Congenital Penile Curvature there is no correlation and no greater vascular risk.
+Most men with Peyronie's disease display some symptoms of other men's health problems.
+With Congenital Curvature there is no correlation and no greater vascular risk.

 Knightsbridge